DevZiaus/devziaus-blog-nextjs/posts/frontend-development.md

 ### Free resources:

 - <a href="https://www.freecodecamp.org" target="_blank">freeCodeCamp</a>: This is a free and open-source platform that offers self-paced courses and challenges on web development.
-You can learn HTML(hypertext markup language), CSS(cascading style sheets), JavaScript, Bootstrap, jQuery, React, Node.js, MongoDB, etc. You can also earn certifications and join a community of learners and developers.
+You can learn HTML(hypertext markup language), CSS(cascading style sheets), JavaScript, Bootstrap, jQuery, React etc. You can also earn certifications and join a community of learners and developers.
 - <a href="https://www.theodinproject.com" target="_blank">The Odin Project</a>: The odin project is another very good and free online platform where you can learn web development.
 You can learn HTML(hypertext markup language), CSS(cascading style sheets), JavaScript in the foundation course.
-Then you can choose either **Full Stack JavaScript**  where you will learn More on Javascript and back end development with NodeJS.
-Or you can choose **Full Stack Ruby on Rails** Where you will learn back end development with Ruby.
-- <a href="https://www.youtube.com" target="_blank">Youtube</a>: Youtube is a very good learning place if you want to learn web development.
+- <a href="https://www.youtube.com" target="_blank">Youtube</a>: Youtube is a very good learning place if you want to learn front-end development.
 Many content creators and web developers make videos for those who want to lern web development. you can search specific topics and start learning by watching the videos.

 ### Paid resources: